03 Centripetal Force#

 Presentation#

 Hold the conical beaker filled with water upside-down in your hands.
-The ping-pong ball stands vertically above the rubber stop.
-Make yourself turn in a circle and while turning observe the ping-pong ball (see Figure 23).
+The ping-pong ball floats directly above the rubber stopper.
+Start turning in a circle, and while turning, observe the behaviour of the ping-pong ball (see Figure 28).

 The ping-pong ball is displaced towards you.